kjohnbaba/Sudoku-solver-C/README.md

 takes a single argument, which is the path to a file containing a completed or almost-completed Sudoku puzzle.

-1) sudoku will be given a completed Sudoku puzzle, determine whether the solution is correct, and print either correct or incorrect.
+1) Sudoku will be given a completed Sudoku puzzle, determine whether the solution is correct, and print either correct or incorrect.
-2) sudoku will be given an almost-complete Sudoku puzzle, determine whether the partial solution can be solved, and print either solvable or unsolvable.
+2) Sudoku will be given an almost-complete Sudoku puzzle, determine whether the partial solution can be solved, and print either solvable or unsolvable.

 The input file